Sialkot Punjab, Pakistan Travel Guide

 Travelers with mobility challenges should prepare for limited accessibility in Sialkot.

-Infrastructure for mobility challenges is generally limited.
+Facilities for people with mobility issues is generally limited.

 Public transportation mainly does not have accessibility features.